Helping vulnerable people stay independent during the COVID-19 outbreak

 We’ve been working with UK local authorities in Dorset, Hampshire, Barnet and Essex to use innovative technology-enabled care, including wearable detectors, door sensors and personal GPS, to help elderly or vulnerable people live independently in their own homes.
 During the COVID-19 pandemic, that service has never been more valuable.
 It’s helped people stay autonomous, as well as combatting isolation by keeping them in touch with their families.
 And it’s taken the pressure off social care and healthcare services – that were already stretched.
 By adapting how teams work, we’ve made sure service users stay safe despite the restrictions, without compromising their independence.

-supported more than 17,000 vulnerable people who use our equipment
+- Supported more than 30,000 vulnerable people who use our service

 With less money available for social care and more people than ever needing it, there’s a growing realisation that technology can help fill the void.